Dimitar0528/ShopiClothi/README.md

-# ShopiClothi
-A modern eCommerce platform for clothing with a seamless and engaging shopping experience.
+# A modern eCommerce platform for clothing with a seamless and engaging shopping experience.